European Art

 Charles Baudelaire, Hymn to Beauty, 1861.

 If Lilith is destined to inspire so much fear and disgust in the writings, she appears in a very different light in the hands of the artists of the 19th century.
-Perhaps guided by a certain affection of these subversive figures, poets and painters focus on showing Lilith as a seductress, whose beauty men cannot resist.
-Her cold infernal nature and irresistible charm are the characteristics that Charles Baudelaire, a 19th century French poet, lends to his lover, Jeanne Duval, in these verses “Horror is charming as your other gems, And Murder is a trinket dancing there.”
+Perhaps guided by a certain affection for these subversive figures, poets and painters focus on showing Lilith as a seductress, whose beauty men cannot resist.
+Her cold infernal nature and irresistible charm are the characteristics that Charles Baudelaire, a 19th-century French poet, lends to his lover, Jeanne Duval, in these verses “Horror is charming as your other gems, And Murder is a trinket dancing there.”

 Lilith: Franz von Stuck, The Sin, c.
 1893